masoud-bahrami/Chakad.Pipeline4Monolith/README.md

 Chakad.Pipeline() get your command, resolve its handler and invoke execute methods, and then return command result to you.

-Plus, you can publish event using Chakad.Pipeline4Monolith,so if ther is any subscriber for this event, Chakad.Pipeline4Monolith invoke all of them...
+Plus, you can publish event using the Chakad.Pipeline4Monolith,so if ther is any subscriber for this event, Chakad.Pipeline4Monolith invoke all of them...

+1- First of you should configure the Chakad.Pipeline4Monolith
+            Configure.With("your path");
+2- For event subscribers you can specify the orders for invoking subscribers:
+            Configure.With("your path").Order(typeof(YourEvent),list of ordered subscribers);
+3- At any time(run time) you can easily Unsubscriber any event subscribers
+            new MyEventSubscriber().ReluctanceTo(typeof(MyDomainEvent));
 So bu tune...